-In some instances, job-seekers may omit crucial details about prior criminal history.
-Others may avoid mentioning some previous jobs –especially if they left on poor terms.
+In some instances, job seekers may omit crucial details about prior criminal history.
+Others may avoid mentioning some previous jobs and employment background–especially if they left on poor terms.
 Some may lie about why they left those jobs.
 Many simply believe that employers will never discover the truth.
 However, employee background checks may uncover undisclosed details, and that could cost you a potential job.
 But can employers check your past employment history?

 The fact is that today’s businesses have many options for conducting employee background checks that can verify your resume details.
 Most of those investigations certainly check to see that you did work for the companies you listed.
 Some may delve even deeper into your prior employment, asking questions about your performance, attitude, and more.
 Such checks are always permissible under federal law, which does not restrict the types of questions employers can ask about your prior work.

 Some state laws, however, may prevent employers from asking about anything more than the basic details of your previous employment.
 For instance, a prospective employer could verify your start and end dates, job title, and job description.
-In some jurisdictions, they can even verify performance, ask about workplace concerns, and other relevant issues.
+In some jurisdictions, they can even verify job performance, ask about workplace concerns, and other relevant issues.

 If it’s been a while since you’ve updated your resume, it may be wise to do this type of comprehensive review.
 It’s always better to be safe than sorry.

 Most employers are satisfied with a job history that accurately lists jobs held over the last ten or fifteen years.
-However, you should make sure that your resume does not omit any jobs held during that period.
+However, you should generally make sure that your resume does not omit any jobs held during that period.

 Remember that most companies automatically screen your resume with an ATS (Applicant Tracking System).
-Make sure you use a traditional format and keyword optimize your resume to get through these initial scans.
+Make sure you use a traditional resume format and keyword optimize your resume to get through these initial scans.

 Sometimes, job candidates are concerned that previous employers will give them poor references during employee background checks.
 If that’s a concern for you, then be proactive about your endorsements.
 Actively encourage prior employers to provide referrals for you.
-That can help outweigh any bad reviews you might receive.
+That can help negate any bad reviews you might receive.